Groups, Orders, and Dynamics: Some Relevant Examples

 \subsection{Thompson's group $\mathrm{F}$}

 Thompson's group F is perhaps the simplest example of a bi-orderable group that is not residually nilpotent.
-Recall that this is the group of the orientation-preserving, piecewise-affine homeomorphisms $f$ of the interval $[0,1]$ such that:
+For the definition, recall that a {\bf {\em dyadic number}} is a rational number of the form \( p / 2^q\), where \(p\) and \(q\) are integers.
+We will say that an orientation-preserving homeomorphism between intervals of the real line is a {\bf {\em piecewise-dyadic homeomorphism}} if it is piecewise-affine with dyadic numbers as break points and derivative equal to some integer power of $2$ at each regular point.
+Thompson's group \(F\) is by definition the group of piecewise-dyadic homeomorphisms of the interval \([0,1]\).